 On November 11, Novis’s checkbook was found in a dumpster along with some papers that had Marlow’s and Coffman’s names on them.
 A lodge owner in Big Bear City reported that they had recently checked in.
 Over 100 men joined a search party that eventually caught the couple while hiking through the mountains in clothes that had been stolen from Murray’s dry cleaners.

 On this day in 1989, Marlow and Coffman were convicted of Novis’ murder and sentenced to death; they were later also convicted of Murray’s murder.
-Both remain on death row.
+Both remain in prison.